torwei/tcloud/README.md

 The content of the file *fstab_include* should be included in the original fstab file under */etc/fstab* on the Linux Maschine where we want include the Cloud as Networkdrive.
 It would be automatically done when you execute magentacloud.sh script.

-TODO:
-> change the name of the Readme file to uppercase "README.md"